chef/automate/components/docs-chef-io/content/automate/ha_inplace_migration.md

 {{< /note >}}

 {{< note >}}
-** In case of ``` backup_config = "file_system" ``` filed had be give in config.toml of Automate HA deployment, then need to patch below opensearch config from bastion before starting restore.
+In case of ``` backup_config = "file_system" ``` had been provided in config.toml of Automate HA deployment, then need to patch below opensearch config from bastion before starting restore..

--   Create a .toml (say os_config.toml) file in **the Provision host** and copy the following template with the path to the repo.
+-   Create a .toml (say os_config.toml) file from **Provision host** and copy the following template with the path to the repo.
     ```sh
       [path]
       repo = "/mnt/automate_backups/elasticsearch"